tfidfwastaken/gitnotes/week2.md

 # Week 2: In praise of leaving things behind

-A lot of what I do is built on top of what other people leave behind.
-Some things left behind are done so deliberately, while others are just an accident of history.
+Everything I do is built on top of the corpus of knowledge left behind by others.
+Some people leave things behind deliberately, while others do so unintentionally.

 There's always much to learn from both.

-My work with Git this week is made possible by a combination of both.
+My work with Git this week was made possible by a combination of both kinds of knowledge.
 I had to use several functions from Git's `strbuf` API, `strvec` API and `run-command` API, all documented as comments in their respective header files in the top level.
-Those comments were the work left behind of many contributors in the past.
-A deliberate attempt knowing that some new developer many years down the line will be able to get their first start to the Git project, and maybe even their career.
+These comments were the work of many contributors in the past.
+A deliberate attempt, knowing that some new developer many years down the line will be able to get their first start to the Git project, and maybe even their career.

 ### Putting cherries on top of someone else's cake